sonic-net/SONiC/doc/lag/Static Port Channel Design Document.md

 Note: Port Channels are dynamic by default in SONiC.

 ### 3.1.2 Team Manager
 Team Manager listens to Port Channel update events from the PORTCHANNEL and PORTCHANNEL_MEMBER table in CONFIG_DB.
-For the Static Port Channel add event it starts Teamd  with loadbalance as the runner; whereas for the dynamic Port Channel Teammgr starts Teamd with lacp as the runner.
+For the Static Port Channel add event it starts Teamd  with round-robin as the runner; whereas for the dynamic Port Channel Teammgr starts Teamd with lacp as the runner.

+When static port-channel is configured then teammgr invokes teamd instance as follows root          27       1  0 Jun17 ?
+00:01:10 /usr/bin/teamd -r -t PortChannel0001 -c {"device":"PortChannel0001","hwaddr":"00:e0:ec:7a:88:11","runner":{"name":"roundrobin","min_ports":1}} -L /var/warmboot/teamd/ -g -d

+round-robin load-balancing is configured for the kernel interface port-channel.

 ## 3.2 DB Changes
 ### 3.2.1 CONFIG DB